georgeperez/titanpointe.org/about-me.md

 You can find me on [Twitter](https://twitter.com/georgeperez/), [Facebook](https://facebook.com/georgeperezmarrero/), [Instagram](https://instagram.com/georgeperez/), [Letterboxd](https://letterboxd.com/georgeperez/), [GitHub](https://github.com/georgeperez/), and [LinkedIn](https://linkedin.com/in/georgeperezmarrero/).
 You can also [email me](mailto:{{ site.email | encode_email }}).

-If you're looking for my instructions on how to get RUMAD (Matricula) working on macOS Sierra, [go here](/matricula/).
+If you're looking for my instructions on how to get RUMAD (Matricula) working on macOS Sierra and High Sierra, [go here](/matricula/).

 You can view my PGP key on [Keybase](https://keybase.io/georgeperezm/) or view the plain text [here](/key.txt).